QBladeOcean/QBladeOceanDocs/docs/source/src/user/postprocessing/postprocessing.rst

    The Global Export Filter option in the menu

-Export filters can also be applied in the :ref:`Command Line Interface (CLI)` to automate their use for all CLI-generated results.
-For details, see :ref:`CLI Functionality`.
+Export filters can also be applied in the Command Line Interface (CLI) (see :ref:`Command Line Interface (CLI) Overview`) to automate their use for all CLI-generated results.
+For details, see :ref:`Command Line (CLI) Functionality`.